Early Life and Education of Kirsty Coventry: A Complete Timeline

 August 2013: Marriage to Tyrone Seward

-On August 10, 2013, Kirsty Coventry married Tyrone Seward.
+In August 2013, Kirsty Coventry married Tyrone Seward, who had been her manager since 2010.

-2016: Final Olympic Appearance and Retirement
+2016: 2016 Rio Olympics and Retirement

-2016: Retirement from Swimming
+2016: Retirement from swimming

-In 2016, after her fifth Olympics, Kirsty Coventry retired from swimming, having won the joint-most individual medals in women's swimming in Olympic history.
+In 2016, Kirsty Coventry retired from swimming after her fifth Olympics, having won the joint-most individual medals in women's swimming in Olympic history.